-Third, that the strict interpretation of the critical area provisions would prohibit the applicants from constructing two decks and a basement entryway, a right that is commonly enjoyed by other property owners in the Limited Development Area (LDA).
+Third, that the strict interpretation of the critical area provisions would prohibit the applicants from replacing two decks, a right that is commonly enjoyed by other property owners in the Limited Development Area (LDA).

-Fourth, the property is a recorded, grandfathered lot in an existing community and the granting of the variance will not confer any special privileges to the applicant that would be denied to others.
+Fourth, the property is a recorded, grandfathered lot in an existing community and the granting of the variance will not confer any special privileges to the applicants that would be denied to others.

-Fifth, the need for the variance does not arise from actions of the applicant.
+Fifth, the need for the variance does not arise from actions of the applicants.

 Again, this recorded lot predates the St. Mary's County's critical area program.